 ★ Giving $ to Karl Rove: A terrible return-on-investment

-★ Romney group incidentally posts feat site
+★ Romney team accidentally posts victory site

 ★ Will Pelosi step down as Dem leader?

-Reader Comment of a Day
+Reader Comment of the Day

 Tomorrow and beyond: